vtoch23/portfolio/README.md

-All python files which contain the functionality of my portfolio projects.
+All files which contain the functionality of my portfolio website and projects.